...

 Traditional Expansion Models

-Starting a legal entity in India calls for a lot of time, money, and work.
-Businesses have to negotiate incorporation, local compliance, and employment procedures that could cause overheads and delay market launch.
+Businesses have to negotiate incorporation, local compliance, and employment procedures that could cause overhead and delay market launch.

 Employer of Record (EOR)